cmanv/tkstatus/README.md

 ## Unicode font

-The script uses some icons from the remixicon unicode font to be displayed next to some devices names.
+The script uses some icons from the __remixicon__ unicode font to be displayed next to some devices names.
 Theses need to be adjusted if you're using a different unicode font.

-array set remix [ list
-	down 	\uea4a	up 	\uea74
-	disk	\ueba9	printer	\uefd2
-	sdcard	\uf066	udisk	\uf1cc
-	mail	\ueec0	mixer	\uf229 ]

 ## Maildir

-The function mailboxes_setup of the tcl/tk script looks for maildirs under the maildir root folder $HOME/.maildir (variable maildir)
+The function mailboxes_setup of the tcl/tk script looks for maildirs under the maildir root folder __$HOME/.maildir__ (variable __maildir__)
-The accounts available under this root folder can be defined in accountlist.
+The accounts available under this root folder can be defined in __accountlist__.
 These should be actual folder in maildir format.